iden3/circom_old/TUTORIAL.md

 # circom and snarkjs tutorial

 This tutorial will guide you in creating your first Zero Knowledge zkSnark circuit.
-It will navegate across the various techniques to write circuits and it will show you how to create proofs and verify them off-chain and on-chain on Ethereum.
+It will take you through the various techniques to write circuits, and will show you how to create proofs and verify them off-chain and on-chain on Ethereum.

 ## 1. Installing the tools

 ### 1.1 Pre-requisites

-If you don't have it installed yet, you need to install `Node.js` in your laptop.
+If you don't have it installed yet, you need to install `Node.js`.

-Last stable version of `Node.js` (Or 8.12.0) works just fine.
-But if you install the latest current version `Node.js` (10.12.0) you will see significant performance increase.
+The last stable version of `Node.js` (or 8.12.0) works just fine, but if you install the latest current version `Node.js` (10.12.0) you will see a significant increase in performance.
 This is because last versions of node includes Big Integer Libraries nativelly.
 The `snarkjs` library makes use of this feature if available, and this improves the performance x10 (!).

 ### 1.2 Install **circom** and **snarkjs**

-Just run:
+Run:

 ```sh
 npm install -g circom